mm-zzg/vchub-en-v50/docs/2d-visualization/report/create-data-source.md

 5.Switch to the "Report Designer" page and click the Settings button.
     ![alt text](12.png)<br>
-6.The created data source information is automatically displayed in the report designer's data sources and datasets.
+6.The created data source information is automatically displayed in the report designer's data sources and datasets.<br>
     ![alt text](13.png)

 **Note:**